How to Build a Website Step 1 — Hosting:

 - How to Register a Website Domain — Video

 How to Build a Website Step 3 — Plan Your Website:

-Once you've gotten a domain and decided on your URL, you can start planning your site.
+Once you’ve gotten a domain and decided on your URL, you can plan your site.
 You need to decide:

 - Type of site — Most websites are either news/information, product, or reference sites.
 As such they each have a slightly different focus.

 - Navigation — The navigation affects the information architecture of your site.